boldbi/bold-bi-docs/docs/embedded-bi/javascript-based/multiple-dashboard-and-widget-embedding.md

 documentation: ug
 ---

-# Steps to embed Enterprise BI in your application
+# Steps to embed the multiple dashboard and widgets in your application

 Follow these steps to embed multiple dashboards and widgets in your application.